EMEA 360 Boardroom Survey

 This report considers not just the overall views of respondents in EMEA, but also looks at differences and similarities between countries and industry sectors, raising some thought-provoking ideas about the nature of corporate governance practices within the EMEA region and how opinions and practice may be evolving.

-- Non-executive directors appear to be adopting a slightly more optimistic outlook for growth and competitiveness in the short to medium term compared to the recent past.
+Non-executive directors appear to be adopting a slightly more optimistic outlook for growth and competitiveness in the short to medium term compared to the recent past.
+In addition, there is a continuing prioritisation of strategy, performance, risk management and regulation & compliance.
 Previous concerns about cost reduction and capital management, in response to adverse economic conditions, have diminished.

 Throughout the EMEA region, corporate governance arrangements differ substantially, not just between countries, but also between listed and non-listed companies.